Gravitational collapse of thin shells of dust in asymptotically flat Shape Dynamics: Coupling a thin shell of dust

+For the Hamiltonian constraint, we should look at Eq.~(\ref{ConstraintsThinShell}) and check which terms on the left-hand side can be divergent at $r = R_\st{S}$. $f$ and $s$ are not derived, and therefore they can contribute at most with a theta function, but not give any Dirac delta. $\mu$ and $\sigma$ have to be continuous because they are components of the metric.
+Therefore their first derivatives $\mu'$ and $\sigma'$ can be at most discontinuous but not divergent, like $f$ and $s$.
+The second derivatives $\mu''$ and $\sigma''$, however, can be divergent, if the first derivatives are discontinuous.
+The only second derivative that appears is that of $\sigma$, so we can write

-To solve the Hamiltonian constraint, with its distributional term, we have to assume that $\sigma$ is continuous, its first derivative has a jump, and its second derivative produces a Dirac delta term.
+So we have to assume that $\sigma$ is continuous, its first derivative has a jump, and its second derivative produces a Dirac delta term.
 The prototype of one such function is

 where $y_1(r)$ and $y_2(r)$ are continuous functions.
 Taking its second derivative: